walter-a-jablonowski/sys-2/ai.md

         - def.yml contains: definitions of special data fields with basic validation
         - same as above ...

-Deriving ids from name or title:
+Deriving ids from field name:

-- an id is derived from the name or title
+- an id is derived from the name
   - convert each word to first character uppercase, then remove all non alpha numeric chars
   - usually we also add a additional string to the id to make it unique (see below)